Submissions

 2.1- File formatting

-• Submit the manuscript as an MS Word or RTF file with a page size Letter, 8.5 x 11".
+• Submit the manuscript as an MS Word or RTF file with a page size of Letter, 8.5 x 11".

 • Use continuous line numbering on all pages of your manuscript.

-• Type all as double-spaced, with 1-inch margins, and do not right justify text.
+• Type all as double-spaced, with 1-inch margins, and do not right-justify text.

 • Use the Times (New) Roman font size 12 points.